yuwzho/acme-fitness-store/azure-kubernetes-service/docs/01-create-kubernetes-service.md

 ```

 1. Create AKS.
-   Below commands guide you create the AKS.
-For more information on the features enabled in the AKS cluster, refer to the following documentations:
+   Below commands guide you to create the AKS.
+For more information on the features enabled in the AKS cluster, refer to the following documentation:

     - [Attach Azure Container Registry to AKS](https://learn.microsoft.com/en-us/azure/aks/cluster-container-registry-integration)
     - [Enable Workload Identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview)